-- Introduce resources designed to divert people from behaving in an antisocial manner. - Put in place measures that will create an environment where antisocial behaviour is less likely to occur.
-This includes the use of permanent and mobile CCTV facilities as well as inspections of areas where antisocial behaviour is occurring and opportunities to reduce antisocial behaviour. - Local housing providers have an appropriate Allocations Policy. - Make use of media designed to prevent and tackle antisocial behaviour. - Undertake, where appropriate, joint Police/Community Warden patrols in areas affected by antisocial behaviour. - Work with relevant bodies to encourage the responsible sale of age restricted products. - Work with relevant bodies to deliver community safety/antisocial behaviour messages within schools and youth work settings.
+- introduce resources designed to divert people from behaving in an antisocial manner; - put in place measures that will create an environment where antisocial behaviour is less likely to occur.
+This includes the use of permanent and mobile CCTV facilities as well as inspections of areas where antisocial behaviour is occurring and opportunities to reduce antisocial behaviour; - in terms of local housing providers have an appropriate Allocations Policy; - make use of media designed to prevent and tackle antisocial behaviour. - undertake, where appropriate, joint Police/Community Warden patrols in areas affected by antisocial behaviour; - work with relevant bodies to encourage the responsible sale of age restricted products; and - work with relevant bodies to deliver community safety/antisocial behaviour messages within schools and youth work settings.